simplykapoor/teched2022-IN260/intro/intro2/README.md

 # Success Factors Configuration

 These are the Success Factors configuration steps which are already completed.
 This section is for review only.
+In this section, you get a view of the pre-configurations done so that an integration designed and deployed in SAP Integration Suite is triggered when there is a change in event(New Hire) in Employee Central.

 ## SFSF Configuration Steps